mariarodr1136/Portfolio/README.md

 # Maria Rodriguez Portfolio

 ## Overview
 Maria Rodriguez's Portfolio is a unique and interactive website designed to resemble an old computer desktop screen.
 It features draggable icons that represent various applications and tabs, creating a nostalgic user experience.
-This portfolio showcases my work as a software developer, featuring various projects, a contact form, and links to my resume and GitHub.
+This portfolio showcases my work as a software developer, featuring various projects, a contact form, an about me section, and links to my resume and GitHub.

 ## Table of Contents
 - [Overview](#overview)